slcs-jsc/jurassic/docs/manual/performance.md

 Limb geometries typically require more ray segments than nadir geometries and are therefore more expensive.

+Forward-model executables use **serial execution with optional OpenMP threading**.

 ---

 ## Kernel and retrieval performance